robovm/robovm-bro-gen/README.md

  * `typedefs`: A hash of C/Obj-C type to Java type mappings.
  * `enums`: A hash of C enums that should be generated.
 See below.
  * `classes`: A hash of C structs and Obj-C classes that should be generated.
 See below.
+ * `categories`: A hash of Obj-C categories that should be generated.
+See below.
  * `protocols`: A hash of Obj-C protocols that should be generated.
 See below.
  * `functions`: A hash of C functions that should be generated.
 See below.
  * `values`: A hash of C global values that should be generated.
 See below.